In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-We were impressed with this diaper as it achieved consistently high results throughout all three rounds of absorbency testing.
-Relative to other disposable diapers we tested, these diapers only show a small amount of green moisture transfer on the filter paper, indicating that they effectively lock away excess moisture and keep your baby from feeling soggy.
 Perhaps, our only complaint is that they didn't distribute the liquid very well.
-Much of the "urine" remained in the center, never fully reaching each end of the diaper.
-From the filter paper above, you can see that most of the green is localized to one area.
-While not a deal-breaker, it could indicate that further wetness may not absorb at all once the center is saturated.
-Arguably, it is likely time for a diaper change, but some of the best diaper competitors were able to use their lock-away cores from end to end more evenly.
+Much of the “urine” remained in the center, never fully reaching each end of the diaper.
+While not a deal-breaker, it could indicate that increased wetness may not absorb at all after the center is saturated.
+Arguably, it is time for a diaper change, but some of the best diaper competitors utilize their lock-away cores from end to end more evenly.

+A combination of research and hands-on leak testing shows that Sensitive Protection diapers are slightly below average in terms of leak protection.
 This diaper absorbed liquid almost instantly in our runoff tests, letting very little mock urine reach the pan.
 This kind of result, along with high absorption rates, typically indicates good leakage protection.
 However, a higher percentage of online reviewers reported issues with leakage or blowouts.

 To reduce the potential for leaks, make sure you fasten the diaper around your child's waist as tight as is comfortable, leaving no wiggle room or gaps.